How Much Screen Time Is Good For Children? World Health Organization Answers

-The World Health Organization on Wednesday released its first-ever guidelines for how much screen time is good for babies and children under five years old, and their recommendations suggest the less time young ones spend watching screens of any kind, the better it is for them.
+On Wednesday, the World Health Organization (WHO) released its first-ever guidelines as to how much screen time is good for babies and children under 5, and their recommendations suggest that the less time young ones spend watching screens of any kind, the better it is for them.

-According to the report, babies one year old or younger should not have any “passive” screen time, meaning watching a television, computer or mobile device for entertainment purposes.
-Children aged two to four should have no more than one hour of screen time per day.
+According to the report, babies 1 year old or younger should not have any “passive” screen time — meaning watching a television, computer, or mobile device for entertainment purposes.
+Children aged 2 to 4 should have no more than one hour of screen time per day.

 “Children under five must spend less time sitting watching screens, or restrained in prams and seats, get better quality sleep and have more time for active play if they are to grow up healthy,” the report said.

-The new guidelines were developed by a panel of experts, who assessed how time spent sitting and watching screens effected children.
-They also observed the consequences of inadequate sleep, how time spent restrained in chairs effected children and the benefits of increased activity levels.
+The new guidelines were developed by a panel of experts who assessed how time spent sitting and watching screens affected children.
+These experts also observed the consequences of inadequate sleep, how time spent restrained in chairs affected children, and the benefits of increased activity levels.

 The report stressed the importance of an active life, which can only happen when one is not looking at a screen.

-“Improving physical activity, reducing sedentary time and ensuring quality sleep in young children will improve their physical, mental health and wellbeing, and help prevent childhood obesity and associated diseases later in life,” said Fiona Bull, program manager in the Department of Prevention of Noncommunicable Diseases, at the organization.
+“Improving physical activity, reducing sedentary time and ensuring quality sleep in young children will improve their physical, mental health and wellbeing, and help prevent childhood obesity and associated diseases later in life,” said Fiona Bull, a program manager with the WHO.

 BBC News – No sedentary screen time for babies, WHO says https://t.co/rAodV4mPT8